 - I only pick up and hold a difficult rabbit when I need to.

 It’s critical that you learn how to correctly hold your rabbit.
-One study found that 60% of rabbits struggle when you pick them up, and showing fear-related aggressive behavior is common.
+One study found that 60% of rabbits struggle when you pick them up (see references), and showing fear-related aggressive behavior is common.

 Your rabbit will get very stressed when it feels scared because they are fragile.
 They have a high body muscle-to-bone ratio, with their skeleton comprising 7-8% of their body weight, while the skeletal muscle makes up 50% or more of their body weight.
-A rabbit’s spine is their weak point, and their hind limb muscles are powerful, which creates risk when they are held.
+A rabbit’s spine is their weak point, and their hind limb muscles are powerful, creating risk when held.

 A rabbit that’s insecure will usually kick.
 But, the kick can cause damage to their spinal cord and fracture a vertebra.
 This can result in paralysis.